For the Uniform: Plot

 Sisko encounters Michael Eddington, his former Starfleet Security Chief, who betrayed him and joined the Maquis.
 Obsessed with capturing the traitor, Sisko pursues him in his ship, the USS Defiant.
 But when Sisko gives the order to fire, the Defiant experiences a massive computer failure—caused by Eddington.
 He leaves Sisko angry and humiliated, and facing a long trip home.

 The Defiant is towed back to Deep Space Nine by the starship Malinche, and Chief O'Brien begins the massive job of bringing the ship back on-line.
 Adding insult to injury, Sisko learns that Captain Sanders of the Malinche has been given the assignment to apprehend Eddington, since Starfleet has lost faith in Sisko's ability to do the job.
 But when he learns that Eddington is attacking Cardassian colonies with a weapon that renders planets uninhabitable to Cardassians, the Malinche is too far away to intercept him.
 Sisko sees his chance, and although the Defiant is not yet fully repaired, he and his crew take the ship back into space.

 The ship lurches out of the station and soon encounters Eddington again.
 Eddington taunts Sisko by sending him a copy of the novel Les Misérables and comparing Sisko to the obsessive policeman Javert.
 The captain realizes too late that he was baited to false coordinates.
 As the crew sets off to find Eddington's real location, a distress call is received from the Malinche—Maquis forces have ambushed and disabled the starship.

 Sisko determines Eddington's next planetary target, but is too late to stop him from releasing his weapon into the atmosphere.
 The Defiant chases after Eddington's fleeing ship, but Eddington cripples a transport vessel evacuating Cardassian civilians, forcing Sisko to break off his pursuit and rescue the helpless Cardassians.

 Sisko realizes that Eddington sees himself as a noble hero and Sisko as the obsessed villain.
 In order to stop Eddington, Sisko decides he must do something truly villainous.
-He prepares to poison the atmosphere of a Maquis colony in retaliation, and reveals his sinister plan to all.
-Eddington is prepared to call his bluff.
-Sisko orders the deadly torpedoes launched, and the Maquis scramble to evacuate.
-Sisko says that he is prepared to eliminate every Maquis colony in the Demilitarized Zone, and Eddington, realizing Sisko is serious, makes the "heroic" gesture of offering himself in exchange.
+He broadcasts a message to the Maquis, threatening to poison the atmosphere of one of their colony worlds with biological weapons in retaliation for their attacks.
+When Eddington calls his bluff, Sisko carries out the attack, and the Maquis scramble to evacuate.
+Sisko threatens to do the same to every Maquis colony in the Demilitarized Zone, and Eddington, realizing Sisko is serious, makes the "heroic" gesture of offering himself in exchange.
 Eddington is captured, and Sisko's vendetta is finally over.